Skip to main content

 #Xeons

-WARNING: Intel as of the LGA1151 no longer allows the Xeon E3 series CPUs to also run with the desktop chipset (even without ECC).
-So you must use a Xeon (server) chipset motherboard.
+WARNING: Intel, as of the LGA1151, no longer allows the Xeon E3 series CPUs to run with the desktop chipset (even without ECC).
+So you must use an Xeon (server) chipset motherboard.
 In prior Intel chipsets, you could use the Xeon CPUs with non-ECC chipsets.
-To be clear the new Xeon E3-1286Lv5, E3-1260Lv5, E3-1240Lv5 and E3-1235Lv5 (and later iterations) cannot be used unless on a server chipset motherboard (e.g. the C246 chipset).
+To be clear, the new Xeon E3-1286Lv5, E3-1260Lv5, E3-1240Lv5, and E3-1235Lv5 (and later iterations) cannot be used unless on a server chipset motherboard (e.g. the C246 chipset).

 https://ark.intel.com/products/series/88210/Intel-Xeon-Processor-E3-v5-Family